bitwiseph/instagram-laravel-media-feed/README.md

-# Grab Instagram media posts API to your custom website
+# Grab Instagram media posts to your custom website
 It's a Laravel package which pulls instagram user posts to your website.

 ## Requirements